Recipes

 Write a formula into a cell

-Inside the Excel file, formulas are always stored as they would appear in an English version of Microsoft Office Excel, and PhpSpreadsheet handles all formulae internally in this format.
+Inside the Excel file, formulas are always stored as they would appear in an English version of Microsoft Office Excel, and PhpSpreadsheet handles all formulas internally in this format.
 This means that the following rules hold:

 • Decimal separator is . (period)